-Article 9, paragraph 1
+List legislative, regulatory and other measures that implement the provisions on access to justice in article 9.

+Explain how each paragraph of article 9 has been implemented.
+Describe the transposition of the relevant definitions in article 2 and the non-discrimination requirement in article 3, paragraph 9.
+Also, and in particular, describe:

+(a) With respect to paragraph 1, measures taken to ensure that:

+(i) Any person who considers that his or her request for information under article 4 has not been dealt with in accordance with the provisions of that article has access to a review procedure before a court of law or another independent and impartial body established by law;

+Answer:

-The right to appeal a decision concerning the release of an official document is set out in chapter 2, section 15, of the Freedom of the Press Act.
-Decisions taken by an administrative authority are appealed to the courts.
-Under chapter 6, section 3, of the Public Access to Information and Secrecy Act (2009:400) if a request to examine a document cannot be complied with in full or in part, the person who has made the request shall be notified of this.
-He or she shall also be notified that it is possible to request that the question be referred to the authority and that a decision of the authority is required before a ruling can be appealed.
+The right to appeal a decision of a public authority refusing a request to access an official document is set out in chapter 2, section 15, of the Freedom of the Press Act (1949:105).
+The main rule is that decisions taken by an administrative authority are appealed to the courts.
+Decisions by government ministers are appealed to the Government.
+It follows from chapter 6, section 3, of the Public Access to Information and Secrecy Act (2009:400) that the person examining a matter concerning the release of a document has to inform the applicant of the possibility of requesting an examination by the authority and that a written decision by the authority is required for the decision to be appealable.

 Under chapter 6, section 7, of the Public Access to Information and Secrecy Act, a person who has requested the release of a document but whose request has been refused or who has only been allowed to examine the document with a restriction can appeal the decision.
 Normally, the applicant can appeal the decision to the administrative court of appeal (or if it is the administrative court of appeal that has taken the decision – to the Supreme Administrative Court).
 Decisions of the general courts are appealed to the next highest instance.

-A decision of a private sector body covered by the Act on Environmental Information Held by Certain Private Sector Bodies is appealed to the administrative court of appeal (section 9).
+A decision of a private sector body covered by the Act on Environmental Information held by Certain Private Sector Bodies (2005:181) is appealed to the administrative court of appeal (section 9).

+(ii) Where there is provision for such a review by a court of law, such a person also has access to an expeditious procedure established by law that is free of charge or inexpensive for reconsideration by a public authority or review by an independent and impartial body other than a court of law;

+Answer:

+An appeal of a decision of a public authority refusing a request to access an official document has to be examined promptly (chapter 2, section 15, of the Freedom of the Press Act.)

-The public authorities have considerable possibilities of reconsidering their decisions.
-If an authority finds that the decision it has issued is manifestly wrong, the authority is obliged under Section 27 of the Administrative Procedure Act to change the decision under certain circumstances.
-The reconsideration procedure is free of charge.
+Public authorities also have considerable possibilities of re-examining their decisions.
+If a public authority finds that the decision it has issued is manifestly wrong, the authority has an obligation, under Section 27 of the Administrative Procedure Act, to change the decision in certain circumstances.